17 kitchen splurges that are actually worth it, according to experts | CNN Underscored

 Whether you’re looking to upgrade your kitchen with game-changing new tools, splurge on a gift for a foodie friend or just treat yourself to something new to cook with, we’ve rounded up 17 splurge-worthy kitchen tools for you to choose from.
-All of these have been recommended by people who cook for a living, have appeared on cooking shows or they’ve been researched and tested by us.
+All of these have been recommended by people who cook for a living or who have appeared on cooking shows, or they’ve been researched and tested by us.

 Vitamix blenders

-This blender offers three speed control with low, medium and high settings to create a range of textures, while the Pulse feature provides a quick burst of power for chopping ingredients, meaning you can blend soups and smoothies, as well as chop up veggies with this handy tool.
+This blender offers three speed controls with low, medium and high settings to create a range of textures, while the Pulse feature provides a quick burst of power for chopping ingredients, meaning you can blend soups and smoothies as well as chop up veggies with this handy tool.

 Professional Series 750 Blender ($599.95; vitamix.com)